 Cailler was founded in the early 1800s in Vevey (on the shores of Lake Geneva), but didn’t become a major player in the chocolate industry until the early 1900s and merged with Nestle in the 1920s.
 It’s a Swiss institution.

-(side note, aren’t those little light fixtures shaped like chocolates the CUTEST?!)
+(Side note, aren’t those little light fixtures below shaped like chocolates the CUTEST?!)

 We bought our tickets and then had about 20 minutes to wait until our (English) tour time.
 Our visit was in late March, so the wait might be longer during peak tourist season.
 While we waited, I sat down and had a cappuccino (with chocolate, naturally) while my mom perused the gift shop.
 Then we queued up for the tour.

 You might also like: A “Cheesy” Morning in Gruyéres

 The tour is a little cheesy (think Disneyland’s Pirates of the Caribbean), taking your through both the history of chocolate and then Cailler’s history.
 But it’s cute and not too long.

 Toward the end you get to see how their iconic branch chocolates are made in the factory and also tour and feel/smell/touch some of the raw ingredients.
 This is one tour where the audioguide really adds a lot of value, and I definitely recommend using it heavily (it’s free with the tour ticket).

 You might also like: (Less Than) 24 Hours in Lucerne, Switzerland

 And of course this is the highlight—you get to pretend to be a Cailler tester and taste like 6 or 7 different types of chocolates.
 The Swiss style of chocolate is definitely a little too rich and sweet for me and I was desperately wishing for some cold water during the tasting.